 Countess Constance Markievicz was a co-commander in the 1916 Easter RIsing and the first Irish woman elected to parliament.

-100 Irish first names and their beautiful meanings
+50 beautiful Irish girls names and their meanings

 On This Day: Ernest Ball, composer of "When Irish Eyes are Smiling," was born

 The Irish Olympian, forced to compete for Britain, who smuggled in an Irish flag

 COVID live updates: No new deaths in NI today; 80% of adults in RoI partially vaccinated

 Hot, Hot, Hot - Summer heatwave grips Ireland

 LISTEN: Jarlath Regan meets the accidental best-selling author Liz Nugent

 The mysterious history of the song “She Moved Through the Fair”

 How Ireland's HB Ice Cream still brings back lost summers